wordofwarning/wordofwarning.org/current/2019-worksahead/croasdale/index.md

 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm
 Venue: STUN Studio at <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
 Tickets: <a href="http://contactmcr.com/shows/works-ahead-2019" target="_blank">available to reserve via Contact</a>, Pay What You Decide (cash only) in person on the evening.
-Box Office tel: 0161 274 0600 (Contact, weekdays 10am–6pm) *NB on 16+17 May, online booking closes at 5pm, with in-person booking available from 6.30pm at STUN Studio.*
+Box Office tel: 0161 274 0600 (Contact, weekdays 10am–6pm) *NB: on 16+17 May, online booking closes at 5pm, with in-person booking available from 6.30pm at STUN Studio.*
 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
-Age advisory: 18+ Duration: the double bill will last up to a maximum of 2 hours, including an interval.
-Both works are largely spoken English and deal with adults themes, the content of which some may find disturbing.
-There is some use of flashing light and glycerine vapour.
-For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+**PLEASE NOTE: both works contain adult themes, the content of which may cause distress — please speak to a member of Word of Warning or Contact front of house staff before the event if you have any concerns.**<br>Age advisory: 18+  Duration: the double bill will last up to a maximum of 2 hours, including an interval.
+Both works are largely spoken English; there is some use of flashing light and glycerine vapour.
+For specific age and access information before the event please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 Exploring the social pressures impacting young gay men, *Staying In* examines identity, anxiety and internalised homophobia through psychology, physical theatre and a good dose of absurdity.